omnateeta/Catering-website/README.md

 # Catering-website
-This is my 1st short web site containg basic html and css
+This is my 1st mini web site containg basic html and css